Double Dragon Review, (The Original) Nintendo NES Game

 Double Dragon is one of the first side scrolling beat'em up games, very popular in the arcade platform.
-Really this is the first released game in the ever-popular series of double dragon games.
+Really, this is the first released game in the ever-popular series of double dragon games.

 The story of the game

-I will first admit when I put the game into play with my little boy, we could not play two players at the same time.
+I will first admit, when I put the game into play with my little boy, we could not play two players at the same time.
 What the heck, how can a beat'em up game not have 2 players playing at the same time.
-This certainly was a feature the arcade game had, but seemed the port to the nes missed out on this.
+This certainly was a feature the arcade game had, but seemed the port to the Nintendo NES missed out on this.

-The object of the game is to fight your way thru each level, beating up all the enemies in your way until you reach the final level boss.
-Surprising with this NES game if you do die, you can start the game back at the point where you died.
-Many nes games, you have to play the entire level just to make it back to the point where you died.
-Many enemies thru the course of the game yield weapons, which you can use against them.
+The object of the game is to fight your way through each level, beating up all the enemies in your way until you reach the final level boss.
+Surprising with this NES game, if you do die, you can start the game back at the point where you died.
+Many NES games, you have to play the entire level just to make it back to the point where you died.
+Many enemies through the course of the game yield weapons, which you can use against them.
 Many of the weapons include; a bat, knife, whip chains etc. You can only hold on to the weapon as long as you continue fighting characters that have this particular weapon you are using.

 With regard to the amount of enemies which can be on the screen at the same time.
 Not to mention this game in the arcade you could play two players at the same time, while on the NES version only one player could play at a time.

 Looking around on the Internet, there are a few cheat codes you can use to your advantage.
-Many of the cheats you'll find don't really seem that useful, there are how ever two cheats, which could be handy.
+Many of the cheats you'll find don't really seem that useful, there are however two cheats, which could be handy.
 These include, how to bypass the level two boss, and how to evolve your fighting skills faster.

 - You can bypass the second level boss once you reach him.
 You do this by back tracking down the latter which you climbed up to reach him, continue down the latter until he is not on the screen any longer.

 - If you punch your way through the first level without kicking any enemies, this will enable your fighting skills to evolve quicker.